 Among The Non-strenuous Movements, You Can Do With A Cough Are:

 Since these aren’t very intense, these activities won’t lead to immune-compromising stress on your body.
 They can even help you feel better and speed up your recovery, especially activities that are done outdoors.
 Just remember to stick to low-intensity cardio exercises that won’t make you catch your breath when you have a cough or cold.

 However, certain activities are not okay to do when you’re sick.
 Essentially, you must avoid doing strenuous activities like heavy lifting or intense running.
 Also, working out indoors is not recommended since germs may spread while you’re at the gym.
 If you do head to these establishments, be sure to take extra precautions by maintaining proper hygiene and washing your hands often.

 Listen to Your Body

-Aside from taking home remedies to ease cough, knowing when to continue and when to stop exercising is crucial for your recovery.
-Make sure you don’t aggravate your cough, or any other illness you have by knowing what the different signs mean, and always listen to your body.
+Aside from taking home remedies to ease your cough, knowing when to continue and stop exercising is crucial for your recovery.
+Ensure you don’t aggravate your cough or any other illness you have by knowing what the different signs mean, and always listen to your body.